awslabs/amazon-s3-find-and-forget/README.md

      least one of record identifiers (known as **Match IDs**) in the deletion queue.
 If any queries fail, the job will abandon as soon as possible and the Forget phase will not take place.
-The Forget Phase takes the list of objects returned from the Find phase, and deletes the relevant rows in only those objects.
+The Forget Phase takes the list of objects returned from the Find phase, and deletes only the relevant rows in those objects.
-   - **Find, then Forget:** The process of separating the two phases, as opposite of processing the read/write on an object basis, is another cost optimisation technique based on the fact columnar dense formats such as Parquet allow to find matches with increased performance and cost optimisation by reading only relevant columns instead of full content from all columns.
-By processing only the relevant columns during the Find and deletegating it to a serverless managed service such as Amazon Athena, we can then process full rows only during the Forget phase, restricting the most expensive operation to only the relevant objects.
+   - **Find, then Forget:** The process of separating the two phases, as opposite of processing the read/write on an object basis, is another cost optimisation technique leveraging columnar dense formats such as Parquet allow to efficiently find matches by reading only relevant columns instead of full content from all columns.
+By processing only the relevant columns during the Find and delegating the queries to a serverless managed service such as Amazon Athena, we can then process full rows only during the Forget phase, restricting the most expensive operation to only the relevant objects.
    - **Serverless:** Where possible, the solution only uses Serverless